lcp0578/facet-cli/README.md

 You might do a group by on the `first_hashtag` column like this:

 ```
-facet -h 10.20.30.40 -s "SELECT COUNT() as 'cnt' FROM twitterstream GROUP BY first_hashtag ORDER BY cnt DESC"
+facet -h 10.20.30.40 -q "SELECT COUNT() as 'cnt' FROM twitterstream GROUP BY first_hashtag ORDER BY cnt DESC"
 ```

 This will throw an error because there is no time filter specified and the cli guards against this.